Samira-Abdullah0/get_back/README.md

 ## Technologies Used

 - **React.js**: For building the user interface.
+- **Bootstrap 5**: For designing responsive and visually appealing components.
 - **JSON Server**: For simulating a REST API to handle backend operations.
 - **CSS**: For styling the application.
 ---

 ## Installation and Setup